-Members of the committee and parties to a challenge may not share the contents of challenges, evidence, or decisions submitted to or received from the committee, except when explicitly permitted by these rules or by the committee.
-Unauthorized disclosure of confidential information may result in a disciplinary referral.
+- 1. Members of the committee and parties to a challenge may not share the contents of challenges, evidence, or decisions submitted to or received from the committee, except when explicitly permitted by these rules or by the committee Director of Elections. - 2.
+Unauthorized disclosure of confidential information may result in a disciplinary referral by the Judicial Administrator.